Project-MONAI/tutorials/auto3dseg/README.md

 dataroot: "/workspace/data/task"
 ```

-user can futher utilize the following simple bash command to launch the pipeline.
+User needs to define the modality of data.
+Currently **Auto3DSeg** supports both CT and MRI (single- or multi-modality MRI).
+Then user can run the pipeline further from start to finish using the following simple bash command.

 ```bash
 python run_auto3dseg.py --input "task.yaml"